jeremykhoo-NUS/based.cooking/src/mushroom-risotto.md

 ## Directions

-1. Finely mince the shallot and garlic and slice the mushrooms into large pieces.
+1. Finely mince the onion and slice the mushrooms into large pieces.
-2. Heat a pan with some olive oil on medium-high heat.
-Ideally this should be a wide skillet with tall sides, but a pot will also do the job.
+2. Heat a pan or pot with some olive oil on medium-high heat.
-3. Saute the vegetables until fragrant, then add the mushrooms with a pinch of salt and cook them down until they're nicely browned, about 10 minutes or so.
+3. Saute the onion till translucent (not brown), add the mushrooms with a pinch of salt and cook them down until they're nicely browned`.
-4. Add the rice in and let it toast for about a minute or so.
+4. Add all the risotto to it toast for about a minute.
 This will develop some nice nutty flavors, but overdoing this will affect the creaminess of the finished dish.
 5. Deglaze with white wine and let the alcohol cook off.
-After that start ladling in the stock bit by bit stirring constantly for about 20-30 minutes (depending on the brand of rice used), until the rice is cooked but has a slight bite to it.
+After that start ladling in the stock bit by bit twhile strring to enable even cooking.
+Stop when rice is cooked al dante
-6. Turn off the heat and add a couple tablespoons of cold butter and grated cheese, and stir well to emulsify.
+6. Turn off the heat and add a couple tablespoons of butter and grated cheese, and stir well to emulsify.
 Check for final seasoning and serve.

 ## Contribution